-In recent years, a large amount of gene expression data has been collected and estimating a gene network has become one of the central topics in the field of bioinformatics.
-Several methodologies have been proposed for constructing a gene network based on gene expression data, such as Boolean networks [1, 2, 32, 42], differential equation models [7, 10, 11, 32] and Bayesian networks [13, 14, 17, 18, 20, 22, 23, 37].
-Main drawback for the gene network construction from microarray data is that while the gene network contains a large number of genes, the information contained in gene expression data is limited by the number of microarrays, their quality, the experimental design, noise, and measurement errors.
-Therefore, estimated gene networks contain some incorrect gene regulations, which cannot be evaluated from a biology viewpoint.
-In particular, the direction of gene regulation is difficult to decide using gene expression data only.
-Hence, the use of biological knowledge, including protein-protein and protein-DNA interactions [3, 5, 16, 21, 25], sequences of the binding site of the genes controlled by transcription regulators [31, 40, 47], literature and so on, are considered to be a key for microarray data analysis.
-The use of biological knowledge has previously received considerable attention for extracting more information from microarray data [4, 6, 18, 33, 36, 38, 41].
+In recent years, a large amount of gene expression data has been collected.
+Estimating a gene network that shows regulatory relationships between genes has become one of the central topics in the field of bioinformatics.
+Several methodologies have been proposed for constructing a gene network based on gene expression data, such as Boolean networks,1,2,16,37,49 differential equation models and Bayesian networks.14,15,19,20,22,24,25,42 The main drawback for the gene network construction from microarray data is that while the gene network contains a large number of genes, the information contained in gene expression data is limited by the number of microarrays, their quality, the experimental design, noise, and measurement errors.
+Therefore, estimated gene networks contain some incorrect gene regulations, which cannot be evaluated from a biological viewpoint.
+In particular, it is difficult to determine the direction of gene regulation using gene expression data only.
+Hence, the use of biological knowledge, including protein-protein and protein-DNA interactions,3,5,18,23,27 sequences of the binding site of the genes controlled by transcription regulators, literature and so on, are considered to be a key for microarray data analysis.
+The use of biological knowledge has previously received considerable attention for extracting more information from microarray data.4,6,20,38,41,43,46,47,48

 In this paper, we provide a general framework for combining microarray data and biological knowledge aimed at estimating a gene network by using a Bayesian network model.
 If the gene regulation mechanisms are completely known, we can model the gene network easily.
 However, many parts of the true gene network are still unknown and need to be estimated from data.
 Hence, it is necessary to construct a suitable criterion for evaluating estimated gene networks in order to obtain an optimal network.
-While criteria proposed previously for evaluating a Bayesian network model only measure the closeness between a model and microarray data, we derive a criterion for selecting networks based on microarray data and biological knowledge.
-The proposed criterion is conducted by two components: One shows the fitness of the model to the microarray data and the other reflects biological knowledge, which is modeled under a probabilistic framework.
+While criteria, such as BDe and MDL, proposed previously for evaluating a Bayesian network model, only measure the closeness between a model and microarray data, we derive a criterion for selecting networks based on microarray data and biological knowledge.
+The proposed criterion consists of two components: One shows the fitness of the model to the microarray data, while the other reflects biological knowledge, which is modeled under a probabilistic framework.
 Our proposed method automatically tunes the balance between the biological knowledge and microarray data based on our criterion and estimates a gene network from the combined data.

 In Section 2.1, we describe our statistical model for constructing gene networks and introduce a criterion for evaluating networks in Section 2.2.
 A statistical framework for representing biological knowledge is described in Section 2.3.
 In Section 2.4, we illustrate how to model various types of biological knowledge in practice.
 Monte Carlo simulations, in Section 3.1, are conducted to show the effectiveness of the proposed method.
 We apply our method to Saccharomyces cerevisiae gene expression data in Section 3.2.